Introduction

 -

-Step 18 Test the dryer and troubleshoot if it still won’t heat
+Step 18 Test the dryer and continue diagnosis if needed

 -